top of page

 3. Acceptable, practical, and easy to use within the NHS and other UK health services.

 This was addressed by comparing four different anxiety tools in NHS services in England and Scotland through four connected projects.
 These projects are explained in more detail below.
+Publications based on these projects can be found here.
+For further information on the study, please visit: MAP Study.

 Project 1